 - Photo and other multimedia files.

-Field surveyors are collecting polygon layers and assessing changes in agricultural production levels and shifts in cultivation practices in every individual field.
+Field surveyors are collecting polygon layers and assessing changes in agricultural production levels and shifts in cultivation practices in every single field.
 Field surveyors can update the last-years information and have more accurate ground observations on an interactive map before cultivating crops.
 Farming managers can organize teams for collecting new data or updating existing ones with different sharing permissions.

-Farmers can combine results obtained from soil sampling inspection and use automatic GPS tracking or draw polygons where farmers used fertilizers, pesticides and herbicides to increase the agricultural productivity.
+Farmers can combine results obtained from soil sampling inspection and use automatic GPS tracking or draw polygons where farmers used fertilizers, pesticides and herbicides to increase agricultural productivity.
 This way, farmers know the right amounts of resources they spend on the different type of crop to improve soil nutrient level.

 Farmers can analyze the farming conditions to maximize the crop outputs and to assure better management of available resources.
 With information about crop inventory and size of farm fields, they can distinguish and calculate areas of individual crop type and together with other agricultural information (growth condition, disease or pest control) assess the production of crops for the upcoming year.

-Crop Scouting in the field and Pest Control
+Crop Scouting Apps And Pest Control

 With the help of NDVI maps obtained from drone mapping, farmers can easily visualize the areas where crops suffer from stress and pest diseases.
 With NDVI images as a basemap, farmers can use Mobile Data Collection to increase the effectiveness of crop scouting.
-They can draw polygons were the greatest crop stress is noticed and intersect with information obtained from crop inventorying.
+They can draw polygons were significant crop stress is noticed and intersect with information obtained from crop inventorying.
 Farmers can precisely determine which type of crop is most affected by which type of insect or disease and to view the amounts of pesticides used before or after the cultivation to make decisions for field treatments and better pest management.

 - Pest Type,